-The initial public offering price of our common stock is substantially higher than what our net tangible book value per share will be immediately after this offering.
-If you purchase common stock in this offering, you will experience immediate dilution of approximately \$1.72 in net tangible book value per share.
+We expect the initial public offering price of our common stock to be higher than the book value per share of our outstanding common stock.
+Assuming that the common stock sold in this offering is sold at \$ per share, if you purchase common stock in this offering, you will experience immediate dilution of approximately \$ in book value per share.
 This means that investors who purchase our common stock in this offering:

-- will pay a price per share that exceeds the book value of our assets after subtracting our liabilities; and - will have contributed, in the aggregate, approximately 31.6% of our funding since inception but will own only approximately 30.1% of our fully diluted equity interests.
+- will likely pay a price per share that exceeds the book value of our assets after subtracting our liabilities; and - will have contributed, in the aggregate, approximately % of our funding since inception but will own only % of our fully diluted equity interests.

-OUR ENGAGEMENT AGREEMENT WITH FRIEDMAN, BILLINGS, RAMSEY & CO., INC. MAY PRECLUDE US FROM ENGAGING INVESTMENT BANKING FIRMS OTHER THAN FRIEDMAN, BILLINGS, RAMSEY & CO., INC. UNTIL APRIL 7, 2006 FOR FUTURE FINANCING AND OTHER STRATEGIC TRANSACTIONS, AND FRIEDMAN, BILLINGS, RAMSEY & CO., INC., TOGETHER WITH ITS AFFILIATES, OWNS APPROXIMATELY 10.9% OF OUR COMMON STOCK AND IS CURRENTLY OUR LARGEST STOCKHOLDER; THEREFORE, FRIEDMAN, BILLINGS, RAMSEY & CO., INC. HAS INTERESTS IN THIS OFFERING OTHER THAN UNDERWRITING DISCOUNTS AND COMMISSIONS.
+OUR ENGAGEMENT AGREEMENT WITH FRIEDMAN, BILLINGS, RAMSEY & CO., INC. MAY PRECLUDE US FROM ENGAGING INVESTMENT BANKING FIRMS OTHER THAN FRIEDMAN, BILLINGS, RAMSEY & CO., INC. UNTIL APRIL 7, 2006 FOR FUTURE FINANCING AND OTHER STRATEGIC TRANSACTIONS, AND FRIEDMAN, BILLINGS, RAMSEY & CO., INC. HAS INTERESTS IN THIS OFFERING OTHER THAN UNDERWRITING DISCOUNTS AND COMMISSIONS.

 Friedman, Billings, Ramsey & Co., Inc. has an interest in the successful completion of this offering beyond the underwriting discounts and commissions it will receive.
-Friedman, Billings, Ramsey Group, Inc., Friedman Billings Ramsey Group, Inc., the parent of Friedman, Billings, Ramsey & Co., Inc., together with its affiliates, is currently our largest stockholder, owning approximately 10.9% of our common stock outstanding prior to completion of this offering.
+Friedman, Billings, Ramsey Group, Inc., an affiliate of Friedman, Billings, Ramsey & Co., Inc., is currently our largest stockholder, owning approximately 11% of our common stock outstanding prior to completion of this offering.
 In addition, on November 13, 2003, we entered into an engagement letter agreement with Friedman, Billings, Ramsey & Co., Inc. The engagement letter gives Friedman, Billings, Ramsey & Co., Inc., the right to serve in the following capacities until April 7, 2006: